Chandra-MARX/marxs/docs/visualization.rst

   </scene>
   </x3d>
   <p class="caption" style="clear:both;"><span class="caption-text">
   3D view of the instrument set up.
 Lines are photon paths.
-All detectors are orange and the gratings are red, green, and blue, depending on their position.
+All detectors are orange, and the gratings are red, green, and blue, depending on their position.
 The mirror and the aperture are shown with their default representation (white box and transparent green plate with the aperture hole).
 Part of the Rowland torus is shown as a red surface.
 Use your mouse to rotate, pan and zoom. <a href="https://www.x3dom.org/documentation/interaction/">(Detailed instructions for camera navigation).</a> </span></p>
   </div>

 .. _sect-vis-api: